xom4ek/smtpapi/README.md

 > For more information see in ./example/example.py

-Today we add CI-CD for automate deploy
+Today we add CI-CD for automate deploy add port style